Somerset County Educational Services Commission Home

 About Us

-The Somerset County Educational Services Commission (SCESC) is a public educational agency, established under New Jersey Statute Title 18A, that serves as the catalyst for cooperative education, administration, and financing.
-The State of New Jersey mandates that school districts provide instruction and educational services to all students regardless of their level of need.
+The Somerset County Educational Services Commission (SCESC) is a public educational agency, established under New Jersey Statute Title 18A, serving as the catalyst for cooperative education, administration, and financing.
+Since 1978, SCESC consistently grows and adapts its programs and services to meet the ever changing needs of school districts and their students.

 The SCESC offers the following: